 "Humans needed to figure out how to prepare those foods safely so that they weren’t going to cause fatal infections.
 And then they needed to figure out how to create foods that bring together delicious, nutritious parts from many plants and animals to create something that’s more than the sum of its parts.
 That’s research.
 That’s science.
 What we are doing is completely in that tradition.
 We’ve figured out a way to bring ingredients together to make something special that’s more than the sum of the parts."

-SWEEPING ACROSS THE U.S.
+PLANT-BASED HAMBURGERS SWEEPING ACROSS THE U.S. & THE WORLD!

 • Meatingplace magazine recommends going beyond meat [with plant-based proteins]. and processors might redefine themselves as makers and distributors of protein products - then create, or acquire, companies and brands related to protein, regardless of origin."